 Sir Christopher ChopeConservative

-This Bill would make it a criminal offence to disclose the identity of someone who is the subject of an investigation into an alleged offence.
-It aims to protect the anonymity of suspects while investigations are ongoing by making such disclosures illegal.
+This bill would make it illegal to reveal the identity of someone who is the subject of an official investigation into an alleged offence.
+It is aimed at protecting the anonymity of people being investigated by criminalising disclosures of their identity.
+The bill is currently at its second reading in the House of Commons.

 Generated 21 February 2026